How can you tell if it’s a foodborne illness that’s making you sick? Once you know it is, how can you treat it safely when you have a baby on board?

 - Certain chemicals

-One of the most common forms of food poisoning in pregnant women is something called listeriosis, which comes from the bacteria listeria.
+- Listeriosis.
+This comes from listeria bacteria.
 Pregnant women are 13 times more likely to get listeriosis than other people.
 It can lurk in ready-to-eat meats like hot dogs and cold cuts.
 Poultry, seafood, and dairy products can have it, too, especially if they’re not pasteurized.
 It can grow even on foods that are cold in the refrigerator.

 It can be tricky to know when food poisoning is to blame for your sickness.
 Sometimes, germs from food can make you sick right away.
 Other times, they hang around in your body for days or even weeks before you have symptoms.